 When: 9am to 4pm, Monday – Friday & 9am – 12pm noon, Saturday

 What: Paper, cardboard, aluminum, tin, glass, plastic, metal appliances and furniture, electronics, motor oil, antifreeze, lead acid batteries, and yard waste.

 Hoboken is joining hundreds of other communities across the country and transitioning to single stream recycling which is expected to save taxpayers hundreds of thousands of dollars per year through increased recycling rates and reduced trash disposal fees.
 Transitioning to this new system means that we need to switch from putting recyclables within plastic bags to placing them directly within containers.
-With single stream recycling, all recyclables – paper, plastic, aluminum, glass, etc. can now be mixed together within the same container and placed for pickup on both Tuesdays and Thursdays.
+With single stream recycling, all recyclables – paper, plastic, aluminum, glass, etc. can now be mixed together within the same container and placed for pickup on both Mondays and Thursdays.
 As a result of this transition, residents will see a few major changes:

 - No need to sort.
 All recyclables (plastic, glass, aluminum, paper) can now be placed within the same container.